Who is the real opportunist here?

 “McCain Advises Women to Avoid the Military,” Military.com, Jun.
 5, 2013

-Posted by Jonas E. Alexis on May 31, 2017, With 2413 Reads Filed under Russia.
+Posted by Jonas E. Alexis on May 31, 2017, With 2463 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.